Shrinkage through multiple identifiability: Training conditional conformal validity

-{Theorem~\ref{thm:conformal} is marginal over the joint law of $(\psi_1,\ldots,\psi_{J+1})$, the data $(O_1,\ldots,O_n)$, and the training/calibration split.
-In practice the analyst observes a single realization of the data and would prefer a statement holding conditional on the training fit and on the realized sample $\mathcal{D}=(O_1,\ldots,O_n)$.
-Exact conditional validity is known to be unattainable for continuous targets without additional structural assumptions \citep{vovk2012conditional,barber2021limits}, but a PAC-type training-conditional statement---uniform coverage on a high-probability event of training outcomes---is available at the $J_{\mathrm{cal}}^{-1/2}$ rate.}
+{The probability in the coverage guarantee of Theorem~\ref{thm:conformal} is marginal, meaning it is taken jointly over the latent targets $(\psi_1,\ldots,\psi_{J+1})\sim G$, the data $(O_1,\ldots,O_n)$, and the training/calibration split.

+In practice, an analyst observes a single realization of the data and would prefer a statement holding conditional on the training fit and on the realized sample $\mathcal{D}=(O_1,\ldots,O_n)$.
+Exact conditional validity is known to be unattainable for continuous targets without additional structural assumptions \citep{vovk2012conditional,barber2021limits}, but a PAC type training conditional statement---uniform coverage on a high probability event of training outcomes---is available at a $J_{\mathrm{cal}}^{-1/2}$ rate.}